robtweed/golgi/TUTORIAL.md

 the *name* property to be set.

   - if you specify a third argument (*parentElement), the search for matching Components is limited to descendant nodes of the specified parent Element.
+Note that this is of limited use if you use ShadowDOM within your Components, as it cannot cross the ShadowDOM boundary.

 - *this.getParentComponent(componentName)*